gyawaliprabhat234/CS523/README.md

 In the above example only movies which is released in 1994 with the genre Action or Drama is gets stored in the hbase database

 ### 6. Running imdb-hbase-sql Application:
 After the movies is stored in the hbase database using this application we can read the data from database and store the data into the csv file.
-The can can be found on https://drive.google.com/file/d/14I_-qPiYJa89hEPwABermKRyRyF25h7t/view?usp=sharing
+After creating the jar file of this application we can use the below command to run the application.

 java -jar imdb-hbase-sql.jar {param1}
 where param1: required parameter and it is movie table name in hbase database